Knowledge base

 Manage kChat notifications

-To manage kChat notifications, and thus be notified e.g. when a new message is sent directly to you or when you follow a specific message, including according to certain keywords:
+To manage kChat notifications, and thus be notified, for example, when a new message is directly addressed to you or when you follow a specific message, including based on certain keywords:

-- Click here in order to gain access to web app kChat (online service) kchat.infomaniak.com) or open kChat mobile app (app for iOS/ Android smartphone or tablet) or kChat desktop app (desktop application on macOS / Windows / Linux).
+- Click here to access the kChat Web app (online service kchat.infomaniak.com) or open the kChat mobile app (application for iOS/Android smartphone or tablet) or the kChat desktop app (desktop application for macOS / Windows / Linux).

-- Click on the icon Parameters at the top right of the interface.
+- Click on the Settings icon in the top right corner of the interface.

 - Click on Notifications:

-- Define how to be notified (computer/mobile, present/absent, etc.) and in which case (any message or only message with mention, message followed, etc.).
+- Set how you want to be notified (computer/mobile, present/absent, etc.) and in which cases (all messages or only messages with a mention, followed messages, etc.).

-- This e-mail is sent either daily either Once a weekbetween 6 a.m. and 8 a.m. and informs the user of the messages that he would not have read.
+- This email is sent either every day or once a week, between 6 and 8 in the morning and indicates to the user the messages they would not have read.

-- Set a keyword for which to be notified when a new message is published:
+- Set a keyword to be notified about when a new message is published:

-To be notified of a new message in any discussion even if you are not directly involved, you must activate the Follow-up:
+To be notified of a new message in any discussion even if you are not directly participating, you need to activate Follow:

 - … or by hovering over the action menu to the right of a user in a discussion: